social-protocols/dri-in-polis/docs/validity-test/README.md

 #### 5.1 Pure noise still hugs the diagonal.

-Imagine 100 people each randomly ranking 10 reasons and 10 preferences -- logic whatsoever.
+Imagine 100 people each randomly ranking 10 reasons and 10 preferences -- no logic whatsoever.

 With totally random ranking data, spearman ρs will be normally distributed around 0.
 This means that when you plot Spearman ρs for considerations (x-axis) against preferences (y-axis), the cloud of points clusters around (0,0), which lies on the 45° diagonal.
 Hence the distance to the diagonal is small on average and the DRI is positive, as illustrated below.
 ![Figure 1.
 IC plot, 10×10 random data (DRI = 0.23)](./random-diffuse.png)